zemanel/zemanel.eu/content/articles/programming/2013-04-19-writing-better-javascript-code.md

 > The Closure Linter ensures that all of your project's JavaScript code follows the guidelines in the [Google JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
 It can also automatically fix many common errors, which saves you time and lets you focus on coding.

-Closure Linter is a Python library that also adds a couple of command-line utilities to out toolbelt, `gjslint` for Javascript source code lintint and `fixjsstyle` to automatically apply corrections to them.
+Closure Linter is a Python library that also adds a couple of command-line utilities to our toolbelt, `gjslint` for Javascript source code linting and `fixjsstyle` to automatically apply corrections to them.

 #### Installing

 The Closure Linter can be obtained on the Google Code project page, in the downloads section <https://code.google.com/p/closure-linter/downloads/>.
-It's Python package, so let's use `pip` to install it on a fresh Python virtual environment:
+It's a Python package, so let's use `pip` to install it on a fresh Python virtual environment:

-let's create a fresh virtual enviroment
+Let's create a fresh virtual enviroment

     :::console
     zemanel@victory ?
 WorkDir  mkvirtualenv blogging